chrisneuf/Article-Analyzer/README.md

  the url of a news article and receive comparisons to similar news articles

 #### Other Ideas
-- perform text analysis on the article to determine if the language is similar to the writing stlye of a Fake News article
+- perform text analysis on the article to determine a score related to lingustics used in fake news articles
+- comapre fake news lingusitcs score to related articles

 ## Todo